Ljmn30/YOLOv8-Edge-SAHI-Maritime/README.md

 ## 7. Publications

-Title: "Enhanced Object Detection for Maritime Vision via Modified YOLOv8 Architecture and SAHI-Based Inference".
+Title: "Enhanced Object Detection in Maritime Vision: Modified YOLOv8 Architecture and SAHI-Based Inference".
-Journal:
+Journal: Journal of Real-Time Image Processing (Under Review).

 ## 8. Acknowledgements
 This paper has been partially funded by the EU (FEDER), the Spanish MINECO under grants PID2021-126576NB-I00 and TED2021-130123B-I00 funded by MCIN/AEI/10.13039/501100011033 and by European Union "ERDF A way of making Europe" and the NextGenerationEU/PRT.
 J.L.M. thanks the National Secretariat of Science, Technology and Innovation (SENACYT) of Panama for financial support during the completion of his PhD.